 10. SDP answer: WebRTC signalling function sends the SDP answer to the UE1.

-With this, a WebRTC session is established between RTC endpoints using the most suitable ICE candidate and the WebRTC signalling function.
+With this, a WebRTC session is established between RTC Clients using the most suitable ICE candidate and the WebRTC signalling function.

 The Dynamic policy phase is then performed to allocate QoS for the media streams of the RTC session with the following steps: